jbiz805/age/README.md

 [Apache AGE](https://age.apache.org/#) is a PostgreSQL Extension that provides graph database functionality.
 AGE is an acronym for A Graph Extension, and is inspired by Bitnine's AgensGraph, a multimodel database fork of PostgreSQL.
 The goal of the project is to enable users of Postgres to use graph query modeling in unison with Postgres' existing relational model.

-A graph consists of a set of vertices (also called nodes) and edges, where each individual vertex and edge possesses a map of properties.
-A vertex is the basic object of a graph, that can exist independently of everything else in the graph.
-An edge creates a directed connection between two vertices.
-A graph database is simply composed of vertices and edges.
-This type of database is useful when the meaning is in the relationships between the data.
-Relational databases can easily handle direct relationships, but indirect relationships are more difficult to deal with in relational databases.
-A graph database stores relationship information as a first-class entity.
-Apache AGE gives you the best of both worlds, simultaneously.

 <h2><img height="20" src="/img/tick.svg">&nbsp;&nbsp;Apache AGE is:</h2>